 Registration is required for all programs except the two "All Ages" offerings.
-Masks are currently required for all children, youth, and teachers ages 5+.
+When inside the church building, masks are required for all children, youth, and teachers ages 5+.
 Updates to our Covid policy will be communicated via this page, email, and social media as necessary.
 Questions?
 Email Director of Religious Education Nico Van Ostrand

 The RE schedule this year includes monthly All-Ages services.
 This does not mean there is no RE that day!
 It simply means RE takes place in the sanctuary, not the classrooms, and the teacher for the day is the worship leader.
 Please plan to attend these All-Ages services as a family.
 The experiences children and youth have during worship will be reinforced and expanded upon in the classroom, and vice versa.
 These are also a unique opportunity for children and youth to participate in worship--from lighting the chalice to leading hymns, telling a story, or sharing some artwork, the possibilities are wide.
 Invitations to participate will be emailed out regularly to all registered families.